chunyang-w/geek-todo/README.md

 Two options are provided to install `geek-todo`, **both option requires a Node.js run time pre-installed on your machine.**
 [Don't have Node.js installed yet?
 Check this out](https://nodejs.org/en/)

-Installation process on macOS and Windows are identical
+Installation process on macOS / Windows / *nix are identical
 ### npm install
 run command
 ```bash